diogosmac/feup-comp/README.txt

 **PROJECT TITLE: Compiler of the Java-- language to Java Bytecodes

 **GROUP: 3F
-(Names, numbers, self assessment, and contribution of the members of the group to the project according to:)

 Diogo José de Sousa Machado, 201706832, GRADE: <0 to 20 value>, CONTRIBUTION: <0 to 100 %>
 Gonçalo José Marantes Pimenta da Costa Monteiro, 201706917, GRADE: <0 to 20 value>, CONTRIBUTION: <0 to 100 %>
 Leonardo Fernandes Moura, 201706907, GRADE: <0 to 20 value>, CONTRIBUTION: <0 to 100 %>